Qumulo/docs/administrator-guide/encryption-data-security/managing-encryption-at-rest.md

      --host-name {{page.varExampleHostname}}
    ```

-1. To confirm that the system is configured correctly, run the {% include qq.html command="encryption_get_key_store" %}.
+1. To confirm that the system is configured correctly, run the {% include qq.html command="encryption_get_key_store" %} command.

    In the output, ensure that the `type` field is set to `KMS`.